 Revenues.
 We derive our revenues from product sales, license and development fees and royalties.
 To date, wafer probe card sales have comprised substantially all of our revenues.
-Wafer probe card sales accounted for 99.8% of our revenues in the three months ended March 29, 2003, 99.9% of our revenues in fiscal 2002, 99.2% of our revenues in fiscal 2000.
+Wafer probe card sales accounted for 99.8% of our revenues in the nine months ended September 27, 2003, 99.9% of our revenues in fiscal 2002, 99.2% of our revenues in fiscal 2001 and 97.8% of our revenues in fiscal 2000.
 Revenues from license and development fees and royalties have historically not been significant.
-Increases in revenues have resulted from increased demand for our existing products, the introduction of new, more complex products and the acceptance of new applications.
+Increases in revenues have resulted from increased demand for our existing products, the introduction of new, more complex products and the penetration of new markets.
 Revenues from our customers are subject to both quarterly and annual fluctuations due to design cycles, technology adoption rates and cyclicality of the different end markets into which our customers' products are sold.
 We expect that revenues from the sale of wafer probe cards will continue to account for substantially all of our revenues for the foreseeable future.

 Cost of Revenues.
 Cost of revenues consists primarily of manufacturing materials, payroll and manufacturing-related overhead.
-Our manufacturing operations rely upon a limited number of suppliers to provide key components of our products, some of which are sole source.
+Our manufacturing operations rely upon a limited number of suppliers to provide key components and materials for our products, some of which are sole source.
 We order materials and supplies based on backlog and forecasted customer orders.
 Tooling and setup costs related to changing manufacturing lots at our suppliers are also included in the cost of revenues.
 We expense all warranty costs and inventory reserves or write-offs as cost of revenues.